teuben/teunix/Install/Linux_U20.04.md

 SAVING YOUR SESSION

   - there is no good tool, there is kwriteconfig5/kreadconfig5
   - best is to save ?

        ~/.config/kdeconnect  -R
        ~/.config/k*rc
        ~/.kde/share/config
        ~/.kde/share/apps
        ~/local/share

 ADDING WIDGETS : have a field day, here are my favorites

-  NOTE1:  autoraisinb focus could be making it harder than it should
+    NOTE1:  autoraising focus could be making it harder than it should
     NOTE2:  already existing widgets on the screen are market with a blue dot (1)
            - Analog Clock in top right corner, add the seconds hand

 ROOT: